Register for Life Long Learning Classes!

 Looking for more information or need help registering for a class?
 Contact Hanna DiMassimo hdimassimo@jfedsnj.org and Sarah Sellers ssellers@jfedsnj.org

-Rebellion and Revenue: The Intriguing History of Money and Taxes in America
+Rebellion & Revenue: The History of Our Money and Taxes in America

 Instructor: Herb Kaufman